Waiting Room (song)

 "Waiting Room" is a song by the American post-hardcore band Fugazi.
-The song was first released as the opening track to their debut EP, and was later compiled on their widely acclaimed and commercially successful compilation 13 Songs.
+The song was first released as the opening track to their debut EP, and was later compiled on their commercially successful 1989 compilation 13 Songs.
 Featuring stylistic influences from funk, hip-hop and reggae, the song typifies Fugazi's signature style of post-hardcore and would go on to become one of their most popular and widely covered songs despite never being released as a single.

 Background

 The song was inspired by the short-lived nature of (then-lead vocalist) Ian MacKaye's previous band Embrace.
 Wanting to ensure the longevity of his new project, he was "absolutely determined that he was not going to make the same mistakes this time around [...]
 It's his song about waiting for the right people and the right moment."

 Versions

-The earliest recorded version of the track appears on the first instalment of the Fugazi Live Series (the band's first live show—a benefit concert for Positive Force), recorded at the Wilson Center in Washington D.C. on September 3, 1987 when Picciotto hadn't yet joined the band.
+The earliest recorded version of the track appears on the first installment of the Fugazi Live Series (the band's first live show, a benefit concert for Positive Force), recorded at the Wilson Center in Washington, D.C., on September 3, 1987.
+Guy Picciotto hadn't yet joined the band.
 Months later, in January 1988, the band recorded a studio version of the song with Don Zientara, which ended up on their first demo tape.

 The definitive and most well-known version of the song was recorded in June that year with Ted Niceley at Inner Ear Studios.
-Initially released on their debut EP, the track would also appear on 13 Songs.
+Initially released on their self-titled debut EP, the track would also appear on 13 Songs.